 - Chunky, with stomach contents.
 Anything goes, but blue is still unlikely.

+Often shown from a low angle for added impact.
 A writer with particular attention to detail will notice that, having thrown up, the wave of the smell of the stuff is liable to make you...keep on at it.

 See also Vomit Chain Reaction